-- Students unwilling or unable to meet all of these conditions must complete full quarantine. - A principal may choose to require a quarantine instead of a modified quarantine.
+- Students unwilling or unable to meet all of these conditions must complete full quarantine (which means school work will be provided to them during this time.) - o A principal may choose to require a quarantine instead of a modified guarantine, but must have this option documented in the school's Blueprint for Fall.